 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[19753]The BSS Parameters Change Count Present subfield indicates the presence of the BSS Parameters Change Count subfield in the STA Info field and is set to 1 if the BSS Parameters Change Count subfield is present in the STA Info field; and otherwise, it is set to 0.
-A non-AP STA sets the BSS Parameters Change Count Present subfield to 0 in the transmitted Basic Multi-Link element.
-If the Basic Multi-Link element carries a complete profile and is carried in the (Re)Association Response frame, an AP sets this subfield to 1.
-Otherwise, an AP sets this subfield to 0.
+[19753]The BSS Parameters Change Count Present subfield indicates the presence of the BSS Parameters Change Count subfield in the STA Info field.
+It is set to 1 if the BSS Parameters Change Count subfield is present in the STA Info field.
+Otherwise, it is set to 0.
+A non-AP STA sets this subfield to 0 in the Basic Multi-Link element that it transmits.
+An AP sets this subfield to 1 in the Basic Multi-Link element carried in a (Re)Association Response frame and sets it to 0 in other frames.